Explainer

 The airport never achieved a 'critical mass' of passengers, its owners said.
 Credit: Nick Fletcher

-Flights from Doncaster Sheffield Airport are being wound down after the owners said the business was no longer viable.
+Flights from Doncaster Sheffield Airport wound down after the owners said the business was no longer viable.

-Despite a campaign by politicians, the South Yorkshire metro mayor Oliver Coppard and residents, Peel Group is pressing ahead with plans to close the airport following a strategic review.
+Despite a campaign by politicians, the South Yorkshire metro mayor Oliver Coppard and residents, Peel Group pressed ahead with plans to close the airport following a strategic review in 2022.

 Operators Tui and Wizz Air have already started shifting scheduled services to Leeds Bradford Airport.